jamesoku/James-University/README.md

 # Overview

 This is a basic website i created for the purpose of showing my HTML5 and CSS Skills.
-In the website implemented the use of Grid, Flexbox and media queries.
+In the website, I implemented the use of Grid, Flexbox and media queries.

 # Development Environment